jianhua222/Point-A-to-Point-B-/README.md

 Please follow the Unity installation guide for your operating system: https://docs.unity3d.com/Manual/InstallingUnity.html

-Once the Unity is fully installed, there is no aditional libraries must be installed for running the project.
+Once the Unity is fully installed, there are no aditional libraries must be installed for running the project.

 ### Download instructions: